Building a Kickass Growth Team: Everything You Need To Succeed

 Design mechanisms for involving non-team members:

-• Idea submission portal: Where anyone in the company can suggest growth experiments
+• Idea submission portal: A portal where anyone in the company can suggest growth experiments

 • Office hours: Regular time slots when growth team members are available for consultation